 Are any of your current marketing, branding, recruiting, sales, or job-seeking activities failing to produce the results you desire?
 Then why not cut back or eliminate one or more of those and spend that time implementing your new social media strategy.

 To give you a sense for how much time other professionals are devoting to social media, at least as it relates to LinkedIn, here are the responses I received to my most recent LinkedIn user survey:

 If you’ve concluded that social media is not going to be part of your business strategy, then I would encourage you to develop a strategic plan for maximizing your chosen forms of networking, branding, marketing, and research.

 If you’ve decided to include social media in your arsenal of business tools, you’ll also need to have a specific purpose and strategy to ensure you’ll receive a significant return on your investment of time and energy.
-But help is on the way.

 About Wayne Breitbarth

 Wayne is a nationally recognized industry leader in LinkedIn training and marketing and author of the best-selling book The Power Formula for LinkedIn Success.
 He works with companies to develop a comprehensive strategy for using LinkedIn to increase sales, raise brand awareness, recruit employees and reduce recruiting fees, and discover new markets for products and services.

 Wayne’s online training course, Explode Your Revenues Using LinkedIn, has received rave reviews.
 For more details, visit www.powerformula.net/explode.